douglascraigschmidt/LiveLessons/Java8/README.md

 . ex40 - This program demonstrates how to use modern Java features to
          build a cosine vector Map from a CSV file containing the cosine values for movies.

+. ex41 - This program shows the difference between using traditional
+         Java 7 features to replace substrings vs. using modern Java features.